NikhilTanwar48/NikhilTanwar48/README.md

 # Hi, I'm Nikhil Tanwar
 ## Fintech | Cybersecurity | Data Science | ML Enthusiast

-I'm a Master's student in WEb and Data Science at University Koblenz, passionate about building secure, scalable, and smart solutions for modern finance and tech.
+I'm a Master's student in Web and Data Science at University Koblenz, passionate about building secure, scalable, and smart solutions for modern finance and tech.
 I love blending **data science**, **cybersecurity**, and **machine learning** to solve real-world challenges.

 ### ⚡ What I Do:
 - Building projects focused on **financial data analytics**, **fraud detection**, and **secure systems**